tkn-tub/ns3-gym/src/uan/doc/uan.rst

 The create-dat utility requires a Bellhop installation to run.
-Bellhop takes environment information about the channel, such as sound speed profile, surface height bottom type, water depth, and uses a gaussian ray tracing algorithm to determine propagation information.
+Bellhop takes environment information about the channel, such as sound speed profile, surface height bottom type, water depth, and uses a Gaussian ray tracing algorithm to determine propagation information.
 Arrivals from Bellhop are grouped together into equal length taps (the arrivals in a tap duration are coherently summed).
 The maximum taps are then aligned to take the same position in the PDP.
 The create-dat utility averages together